dannolan/syno-setup/README.md

 - Have SSH access to your Synology
 - Installed Docker on your Synology
 - Install Docker Compose on your Synology (This may or may not come with docker I can't recall)
-- Configured the Synology to not run DSM on port 80 - [try this](#moving-from-port-80))
+- Configured the Synology to not run DSM on port 80 - check [Resources](#resources)
-- Set up a `rc.d` script to chmod the hardware accelerator on startup so Plex can use it - [this will help](#setting-up-rc.d-script)
+- Set up a `rc.d` script to chmod the hardware accelerator on startup so Plex can use it - check [Resources](#resources)
 - Have a domain set up with a remote provider that supports [ddclient](https://sourceforge.net/p/ddclient/wiki/Home/) - I personally like Namecheap, this is up to you.

 * Set up subdomains for `@`, `traefik`, `sabnzbd`, `plex` and `sonarr` on your root domain